jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-1.md

 The second I is myself, the agent and the person judged.
 I tried to form some opinion of my conduct, under the spectator's character.
 But it is impossible that the judge should be the same with the person judged of, just as it is impossible that the cause should be the same with the effect.

-7 The great characters of virtue are:
+{{< s v="7" >}} The great characters of virtue are:
 - to be amiable or to deserve love, and
 - to be meritorious or to deserve reward.

 The great characters of vice are to be odious and punishable.
 But all these characters have an immediate reference to the sentiments of others.
 Virtue is not amiable or meritorious not because it is the object of its own love or own gratitude.

 It is because it excites love and gratitude in other men.
 The awareness that virtue is the object of such favourable regards, is the source of that inward tranquillity and self-satisfaction which naturally attends it.

 On the contrary, the suspicion of unfavourable regards creates the torments of vice.
 What so great happiness as to be beloved, and to know that we deserve to be beloved?
 What so great misery as to be hated, and to know that we deserve to be hated?